iamnotrandom565/v3-userstyles-scripts/README.md

 # README thing

+## FAQ

+- Q: How do I install userstyles?
+- A: First, go to your preferred browser extensions store (Chrome Web Store for Chromium, Mozilla Add-ons for Firefox), search up "Stylus", click on the first result, and click install.
+Then, go to a preferred userstyle here, click on the "view raw file" button, and it should bring you to Stylus' userstyle installation page, click install.

+- Q: This userstyle doesn't work!1!
+- A: Do you have Vorapis 3?
+Then install it from [here](https://vorapis.pages.dev) and follow the instructions.
+Some of my userstyles also require StarTube.
+But to install that, you need to install [TamperMonkey](https://www.tampermonkey.net), or any other userscript manager that you like.
+Then, search "StarTube" on [Greasyfork](https://www.greasyfork.org/en), click on the first or second result, and click "install".
+Then it should bring you to the userscript installation page, click install, and you're done.

+## yt2007player

+This userstyle is supposed to bring back the YouTube player from late 2006 to early 2008.
+It doesn't require StarTube to function, but I recommend doing so, for simplicity and looks.
+If you find a bug, which are probably many, first check at the bottom of the code if I already found it, then report it to the Issues tab.

+### Version History

+*The current version is: Alpha 11215 (December 15 2024)*

-## channels2a.user.css
+## ytchannels1.user.css (previously channels2a.user.css)

-*Please note that it's in Alpha, so stuff might be broken or absent.
-Before reporting a bug, please check the bottom of the code.*

-This user style is supposed to bring back Channels2A, used from 2006 to 2009.
+This user style is supposed to bring back Channels1, used from 2006 to 2009.
-Before you use this user style, you first need to install Vorapis 3 (just go to vorapis.pages.dev, and follow the instructions).
-Then, install an userscript manager (like Tampermonkey), and install StarTube.
-Finally, go to the StarTube settings, and enable Channels3, or select a layout from Early 2013 to 2008.
+This userscript requires StarTube.
+Follow the instructions at the top, then open the StarTube settings, and enable channels3 by either clicking on a layout that's early 2013 and below, or going to "Channel layout" and enablind channels3 from there.
+If you find a bug, which are probably many, first check at the bottom of the code if I already found it, then report it to the Issues tab.

 ### Version history

-_The current version is: Alpha 11130.1 (November 30 2024)._
+_The current version is: Alpha 11215 (December 15 2024)._

 - ### Alpha 1116
 > First version

 - ### Alpha 11130
-> Added similar customizations to ytaozorachannels.user.css
+> Added similar customizations to ytchannels2.user.css
 >
 > Plenty improvements

 - ### Alpha 11130.1
 > Gone base64

+- ### Alpha 11215
+> Renamed to ytchannels1.user.css

 ## ytstargazerplayer.user.css

-*Please note that it's in Alpha, so stuff might be broken or absent.
-Before reporting a bug, please check the bottom of the code.*

-This user style is supposed to bring back YouTube's Stargazer video player (used from 2008 to 2010).
+This user style is supposed to bring back YouTube's Stargazer video player (used from early 2008 to mid 2010).
-Before you use this user style, you first need to install Vorapis 3 (just go to vorapis.pages.dev, and follow the instructions).
-Then, enable the Flash7 player, which is located in the "Video player" menu.
-It fits well with the 2008-2009 layouts from StarTube Beta.
+This userstyle doesn't require StarTube, but for simplicity and looks, I recommend doing so.
+If you find a bug, first check at the bottom of the code if I already found it, then report it to the Issues tab.

 ### Version history